coleifer/peewee/docs/peewee/api.rst

          'English 221']

     This is quite a few courses, so let's remove the 200-level english courses.
-    To remove objects, use the :py:meth:`~ManyToManyField.remove` method.
+    To remove objects, use the :meth:`~ManyToManyField.remove` method.

     .. code-block:: pycon